mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### filter_not_matching
 > regex

-Output lines of input which do not match the specified regular expression; return `0`.
+Output lines of input which do not match the specified regular expression.

 Wrapper for _awk_.
+Never fails.

 ```
 $ echo -e "foo\nbar\nbaz" | filter_not_matching '^bar$'